eclipse-tractusx/tutorial-resources/icc-irs-challenges/ki-assistent.md

 ---

 ### Step 7: Finalize and Deliver
-- Summarize the results of all Phases including:
+- Summarize the results of all phases including:
-  - Objectives, acceptance criteria, and technical requirements for each Phase.
+  - Objectives, acceptance criteria, and technical requirements for each phase.
   - Details of frontend features and implementations.

 - Ask if participants want to extend the solution further or if the workshop is complete.

 ### Step 8: Take a screenshot and share it with the community
-- Take a screenshot or snapshot from your crafted result and share it with the Tractus-X
+- Take a screenshot or snapshot from your crafted result and share it with the Tractus-X Community.